“Austria could have come knocking this year”

 I've had very good talks with both of them, I can well imagine them as assistant coaches.
 But they'll have to think about it carefully because there's no going back during the season.

-The boys have done well.
-The question is: What do we want?
+The boys did a good job.
+The question is: what do we want?
 If you look at the transfers, Admira is aiming for the Bundesliga.
 The transfers, sporting director Peter Stöger, technical director Ralf Muhr and I, where there is a lot of experience up front, show that.

-Admira were solid in defense last season, but lacked up front.
+Admira were solid in defense last season, but lacking up front.
 That's why the strikers Deni Alar and Lukas Brückler have already been brought in - was that already agreed?

 To date, no transfer has been agreed with me.
 But in the talks with Ralf and Peter, the goal was clear: to play right up front!
 That means playing with two strikers.